jeongm-in/CV-projects/cellTrack/README.md

 This program aims to find the crossover frequency and the radius of cells to provide data for rapid identification of cells.

+After successful execution, the program will save the image of ROI with labels and record results to Microsoft excel file.

 Built with Python 3.6.5, OpenCV 3.4.0, and PyQt 5.10.1

 ---